-I boiled it down to eight points:
+I boiled it down to eight points…

 This is a problem that you can realistically solve; a problem that, as the Pragmatic Marketing folks say, is urgent and pervasive.
 This, in my experience, means that people are willing to pay to have it solved.
 When you think about how to go about solving that problem, it’s really important to think outside-in.
 By that I mean you need to think of it from the customer’s perspective at all times; the opposite is inside-out thinking whereby you only consider it from your point of view.
-There are a couple of tests I use to see whether you’re looking to solve the right problem: Firstly, people get it, it’s easy to explain and there’s a ‘oh yeah’ moment.
+There are a couple of tests I use to see whether you’re looking to solve the right problem.
+Firstly, people get it, it’s easy to explain and there’s a ‘oh yeah’ moment.
 Secondly, the idea doesn’t let go; you end up thinking about it day and night.

 The act of writing things down is, in itself, a way of thinking an idea through, helping to shape it, as well as helping develop your commitment to taking that first step.
 I love using the Business Model Canvas to help do this.
 It’s collaborative, visual, flexible and iterative.
 Then write your business plan.
 It’s okay: it will be wrong and it will change, but using a structured approach helps you make sure that you’ve considered all aspects of the plan.
 I’m pretty sure it’s not fashionable to do this these days.
 That said, I’ve had a number of investors ask to read the full document and having a solid, polished and professional plan helped present the business in a very positive light.

 As much as Steven Covey’s 7 Habits of Highly Effective People uses language that makes me cringe, there are some really valuable points in there.
 One of them is that you need to ‘start with the end in mind’.
 You need to be clear on your objectives and your goals before you start, otherwise you won’t know when you get there.
 Once you have done this, figure out the key performance indicators, measure them and change things when things don’t work out as planned.
 And it’s okay, things will go wrong.

 Any business or organisation is made by its people.
 So make sure you get your team right – your co-founder (and having someone there with you at the beginning really helps), the first employee, your board.And use people (in a nice way!).
 The power of your network should never be underestimated in helping you to get customers, to help get problems solved, to help you to find people to help…

-Starting anything important means that there will be competing demands on your time all the time.
+Starting anything important means that there will constantly be competing demands on your time.
 So you need to find a system that works for you, that helps you structure what you need to do, and, above all, prioritise.
 I’ve found that this system is very personal and what works for me may not work for you.

 It may sound obvious but it’s important that you scrutinise the spend of every penny.
 This means that you may need to be creative to solve problems that larger organisations would solve by investing money.
 But then, this is half the fun…

 This is it, and it’s probably the hardest one.
 Take that first step – people want you to lead.